tessoudali/inventory-management-system-api/README.md

 $ npm start
 ```

-> Then open your browser and visit `http://127.0.0.1:3000/api/status`.
+> Then open your browser and visit `http://127.0.0.1:3000/api/v1/status`.
 You should see `{"status":"OK"}`.
 You can also use postman to issue the `GET` request to the status endpoint.

+> You can access the API documentation by visiting `http://127.0.0.1:3000/api/v1/docs`

 NB: 3000 is the default port when you don't supply a port in the .env; 127.0.0.1 is the default host as well.

 ## Author